MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/playfabmultiplayerreference-cpp/pflobby/functions/pflobbygetconnectionstring.md

 ## Remarks

-If this lobby object was created by calling [PFMultiplayerCreateAndJoinLobby()](pfmultiplayercreateandjoinlobby.md), this method will return an error until [PFMultiplayerStartProcessingLobbyStateChanges()](pfmultiplayerstartprocessinglobbystatechanges.md) provides a successful [PFLobbyCreateAndJoinLobbyCompletedStateChange](../structs/pflobbycreateandjoinlobbycompletedstatechange.md).
-If this lobby object was created by calling [PFMultiplayerJoinLobby()](pfmultiplayerjoinlobby.md), this method will return an error until [PFMultiplayerStartProcessingLobbyStateChanges()](pfmultiplayerstartprocessinglobbystatechanges.md) provides a successful [PFLobbyJoinLobbyCompletedStateChange](../structs/pflobbyjoinlobbycompletedstatechange.md).
+If this lobby object was created by calling [PFMultiplayerCreateAndJoinLobby()](pfmultiplayercreateandjoinlobby.md), this method will return an error until [PFMultiplayerStartProcessingLobbyStateChanges()](pfmultiplayerstartprocessinglobbystatechanges.md) provides a successful [PFLobbyCreateAndJoinLobbyCompletedStateChange](../structs/pflobbycreateandjoinlobbycompletedstatechange.md). <br /><br /> If this lobby object was created by calling [PFMultiplayerCreateAndClaimServerLobby()](pfmultiplayercreateandclaimserverlobby.md), this method will return an error until [PFMultiplayerStartProcessingLobbyStateChanges()](pfmultiplayerstartprocessinglobbystatechanges.md) provides a successful [PFLobbyCreateAndClaimServerLobbyCompletedStateChange](../structs/pflobbycreateandclaimserverlobbycompletedstatechange.md).   <br /><br /> If this lobby object was created by calling [PFMultiplayerClaimServerLobby()](pfmultiplayerclaimserverlobby.md), this method will return an error until [PFMultiplayerStartProcessingLobbyStateChanges()](pfmultiplayerstartprocessinglobbystatechanges.md) provides a successful [PFLobbyClaimServerLobbyCompletedStateChange](../structs/pflobbyclaimserverlobbycompletedstatechange.md).   <br /><br /> If this lobby object was created by calling [PFMultiplayerJoinLobby()](pfmultiplayerjoinlobby.md), this method will return an error until [PFMultiplayerStartProcessingLobbyStateChanges()](pfmultiplayerstartprocessinglobbystatechanges.md) provides a successful [PFLobbyJoinLobbyCompletedStateChange](../structs/pflobbyjoinlobbycompletedstatechange.md).

 ## Requirements